 Vesuvio Restaurant | Serves Dinner

-If a restaurant were measured by its owners' passion for the food, Vesuvio Restaurant would win.
+Vesuvio Restaurant would win if a restaurant were measured by its owner’s passion for the food.
 This Italian restaurant is an institution in downtown Carmel-By-The-Sea not only for the food and warm service but also because this family-owned spot is run by some of the most affable Italian-Americans we’ve come across.

 6th Ave & Junipero St, Carmel-By-The-Sea